hurairamuzammal/Quiz-Application-Using-Flutter/README.md

 # Quiz Appplication Using Flutter
-This app is created using flutter coding on dart. this code is for practice.
+This app is created using Flutter coding in dart programming language. this code is for practice.
 # THANK YOU !